 One of the best ways to become inspired in life is through others.
 Discovering more about the lives, thoughts and experiences of other people can help inspire and motivate us in ways we would never have imagined.
 Famous poet William Wordsworth travelled the world writing poetry about the places he discovered and the people he met.
 Simply exploring places you haven’t been to before, and meeting a variety of people, can open up a world of inspiration for everything from careers to personal goals.

 Reading every day can also help us get motivated and inspired, whether reading fiction or non-fiction.
-In fact, according to Psychology Today, reading can not only help with motivation but can help improve overall brain power including empathy, connectivity and language comprehension.
+In fact, according to Psychology Today, reading can not only help with motivation but can help improve overall brain power including empathy, connectivity and language comprehension, and it’s free!

 Take a Real Break